 - During the controlled meetings, feed cats tasty foods or engage in play so they learn to associate each other with fun, positive rewards.

 - Try pheromones to reduce tensions.
 Pet stores sell products that mimic natural cat odor (humans can't smell it) that can significantly reduce stress.
-While there are sprays available, in a catfighting household, the diffusers may be the most effective choice.
+While there are sprays available, the diffusers may be the most effective choice for a catfighting household,

 - Create at least one feeding station and one bathroom location per cat.
 If you have the resources, adding an extra is even better.